reema0814/Azure-Synapse-Analytics-Day/02-build-modern-dw-pipelines.md

 ## Task 4 - Monitor Spark applications

 In this task, you examine the Apache Spark application monitoring capabilities built into Azure Synapse Analytics.
-The Spark application monitoring screens provide a view into the logs for the Spark application, including a graphical view of those logs.
+The Spark application monitoring screens provide a view of the logs for the Spark application, including a graphical view of those logs.

 1. As you did in the previous task, select **Monitor** from the left-hand menu.